Payment Information

 Insurance

-To maintain high quality, responsive services that maximize your privacy, UPC does not participate as an in-network provider for counseling services with any insurance plans.
-However, many insurance plans provide reimbursement for out-of-network mental health services.
-UPC will provide a receipt for services, referred to as a “superbill,” that includes information needed to file for reimbursement with your insurance provider.
-You may want to consult with your insurance provider as to whether or not your plan provides out-of-network mental health benefits.
+To maintain high-quality, responsive services and to protect client privacy, most therapists at UPC do not participate as in-network providers with insurance plans for therapy services.
+Many insurance plans, however, offer reimbursement for out-of-network mental health services.
+UPC can provide a receipt for services (often called a superbill) that includes the information needed to submit a claim to your insurance company.
+We encourage you to contact your insurance provider directly to determine whether your plan includes out-of-network mental health benefits.

 Payment